tardate/LittleArduinoProjects/Electronics101/555Timer/Dice/README.md

 ### Trigger Mechanism

 The circuit is triggered with a single switch.
-It could be a push-button, but I'm using a mercury switch as I plan to moun the circuit in something that can be shaken to "roll".
+It could be a push-button, but I'm using a mercury switch as I plan to mount the circuit in something that can be shaken to "roll".

 When the switch activates, it triggers both the power control and counter roll: